pekshin/lesson_1/README.md

-# lesson_1
+# Lesson_1
+1. Program-translator Roman-European and European-Roman.
 This program can translate the Roman numerals to European numerals.
+Also, it can translate the European numerals to Roman numerals.
 Only Python i have used.
 Please, write different suggestions that can improve the program.